 A customer-led price submission

-In 2017 we embarked on one of the most comprehensive customer engagement initiatives the Australian water industry has ever seen, considering the feedback provided by more than 24,000 customers to develop our price submission for the ESC.
+In 2017 we embarked on one of the most comprehensive customer engagement initiatives the Australian water industry has ever seen, considering the feedback 24,000 customers gave us to develop our price submission for the Essential Services Commission (ESC).

 We delivered the engagement program for this price submission in four phases, each building on insights from the previous phase and focusing on delivering what customers value.
 Our research and engagement activities culminated in two significant price and service trade-off activities: